Sharp bounds for the chromatic number of random Kneser graphs: Kneser colorings

 It may be even more natural to study the vertex version of the problem.
 We believe that the following strengthening of Lov\'asz' bound $\chi(KG_{n,k})\ge n-2k+2$ should be true.

 \begin{conj} The largest subset of vertices of $KG_{n,k}$ that may be properly colored in $n-2k+1$ colors has size at most ${n\choose k}-c^k$, where $c>1$ is some constant. \end{conj} Note that Conjecture~\ref{conj1} deals with a particular instance of Problem~\ref{pr1}.
 If one modifies the canonical coloring of $KG_{n,k}$ by first taking $n-2k$ stars and then an intersecting family on the remaining set ${X\choose k}$, $|X|=2k$, then the number of ``missing'' sets is $\frac12{2k\choose k}\approx 4^k$.
 Interestingly, we can do better.
 Assume that $n=3k$ and color a set $A\in {[n]\choose k}$ into the $i$-th color if $|A\cap [3i-2,3i]|\ge 2$, $i=1,\ldots, k$.
 Clearly, each color is an intersecting family, moreover, we used $k=n-2k$ colors.
 At the same time, a set $B$ is not colored if and only if for each $i\in[k]$ it satisfies $|B\cap [3i-2,3i]|=1$.
 There are $3^k$ such sets in total.
 One can do the same for larger $n$ by first taking the stars and using this coloring on the last $3k$ elements.
 We actually believe that this is essentially the best one can do, and, in particular, $c=3+o_k(1)$ in the conjecture above.
+We note that the same argument with averaging over different copies of Schrijver graphs would also work here, but again has the same limitations (i.e., gives interesting results only for small $n = n(k)$).

 The following is based on the discussion we had with Florian Frick and G\'abor Tardos.
 Let us first give some topological preliminaries.
 (For those unfamiliar with the subject, we advise to consult the book of Matou\v sek \cite{Mat}.)
 For a family $\ff$, let $KG(\ff)$ be the {\it Kneser graph of $\ff$}, that is, the graph with vertex set $\ff$ and edges connecting disjoint sets.
 In particular, $KG_{n,k}=KG({[n]\choose k})$.
 A {\it simplicial complex} $\mathcal H\subset 2^{[n]}$ is a family satisfying the condition that if $H\in \mathcal H$ and $H'\subset H$, then $H'\in \mathcal H$.
 For a simplicial complex $\mathcal H$, we denote the union of all its simplices (its {\it polyhedron}) by $\|\mathcal H\|$.
 One can define the {\it deleted join} $\mathcal H^{*2}_{\Delta}$ of a complex $\mathcal H$ as follows: